Site Summary Profile

 Current Site Status

-The site is an approximately 101-acre area located about 10 miles northwest of downtown Pensacola, Florida.
+The site is about 101-acres and is located about 10 miles northwest of downtown Pensacola, Florida.
 Wooded areas surround most of the site.
-A timber company owns most of the surrounding property and uses it for timber production.
+A timber company owns most of the surrounding property.
 Several rural residences are located next to the southeastern corner of the site and along Jamesville Road.

 Escambia County operated the landfill from 1950 to 1984.
 Prior to the landfill’s closure in 1999, operators ran the site’s northern and southern sections independently.
 The northern landfill, used from 1950 to 1960, accepted mostly municipal trash.
 The southern sludge disposal pits began receiving domestic septic tank wastes in 1968 and continued to accept municipal trash, industrial waste, demolition debris and municipal sludges until 1984, when the state ordered a halt to operations at the pits.

 In 1990, EPA listed the site on the NPL.
 In 1998, EPA deleted the site from the NPL.

 A local model airplane club uses one portion of the site as a model airplane flying field.
 The other portion of site remains unused.

 Investigations found a range of contaminants that could potentially harm people in the area.
 Contamination resulted from landfill disposal practices.
 Contaminants of concern in ground water include pentachlorophenol (PCP).
 Contaminants of concern in soil and sludges include polynuclear aromatic hydrocarbons (PAHs), pesticides, PCP and metals, including aluminum, chromium, iron, lead, nickel and zinc.

 A human health risk assessment conducted in the early 1990s showed that site contamination does not pose an unacceptable risk to people or the environment.
 An environmental risk assessment found that actual or threatened releases of hazardous substances from the site did not pose an immediate danger to the environment.